polakowo/yelp-3nf/README.md

 - Create an S3 bucket.
     - Ensure that the bucket is in the same region as your Amazon EMR and Redshift clusters.
+    - Be careful with read permissions - you may end up having to pay lots of fees in data transfers.
 - Option 1:
     - Download [Yelp Open Dataset](https://www.yelp.com/dataset) and directly upload to your S3 bucket (`yelp_dataset` folder).
 - Option 2 (for slow internet connections):